mbakunas/Azure-HubSpoke/README.md

 ## Using the Solution

-### General Instructions

-This solution must be deployed to an existing resource group in an existing subscription(s).
-The foreign resource group(s) must exist and be in the same region as the resource group being deployed to.
-Also, the the user deploying the solution must have at least contributor access to the remote resource group or the deployment will fail (technically the deployment will not pass validation).

-This solution will only deploy the necessary networking components, not any VMs.

 ### Limitations

+This set of templates is not truly idempotent in that if VMs are attached to any of the VNets (or the ExpressRoute gateway) a redeployment will fail.
+This situation is due to the way the VNets and subnets are deployed.
+In order to make some of the subnets optional, the subnets are deployed as separate resources from the VNet; the VNets are deployed without any subnets.
+A subsequent redeploy will attempt to delete the subnets, which will fail if anything is attached.

 ### Pre-Requisites

-### Subscription and resource groups
+#### Subscription and resource groups

 Azure deployments must be deployed to an existing resource group in an existing subecription.
-The hub VNet will be deployed to this subecription/resource group combination.
+The hub VNet will be deployed to this subscription/resource group combination.
 The spoke VNet(s) can be deployed to any existing subscription/resource group (requires at least contributor access).